 If you ever desired to make a dessert that looks sophisticated, but isn’t all the work, I have the perfect one for you.

-I thought it would be a challenge creating the perfect grilled peach mascarpone dessert, but it fell perfectly into place the first try.
+I thought it would be a challenge creating this pan fried peach with mascarpone dessert, but it fell perfectly into place on the first try.

 - 1 container mascarpone cheese

 - 1 tbsp honey or more to taste

 - In a small mixing bowl, mix mascarpone, sugar, honey, vanilla, and a pinch of salt.

 - Whip with an electric mixer, blender, or food processor until everything is incorporated.

 - Sprinkle 1-2 tsp sugar on the cut side of the peaches.